juliaolivieri/COMP_162_2024/lecture17/classwork17.md

 ### Exercises

 Now that you’ve brainstormed, you can perform a more directed exploratory data analysis.
-Start a new JupyterLab session for today’s class period.
-Import pandas, seaborn, and matplotlib: import pandas as pd import seaborn as sns import matplotlib.pyplot as sns pd.set_option('display.max_colwidth', None)

 Start creating summary statistics and plots to try to address your questions

 ## Classwork 4